DavidDock/cheers-to-beers/TESTING.md

 The infinite scroll works on posts, fetching more posts every 10 posts.

 Current features created for user story:
-- Infinite scroll component in single post page, profile and comments modal
+- Infinite scroll component in single post page and profile

 ### Edit Post
 As a logged in user I can edit a post if I want to amend details.